 If you’re looking for budget friendly Christmas gift ideas, reusable sticker books like these provide hours of (non-furniture-destroying) fun. 🙂

-This is one of those classic toys that just never gets old or forgotten.
+This is one of those classic Christian gifts for toddlers that just never gets old or forgotten.
 My younger kids love to play with my (extremely fragile) nativity set and beg me to keep it up longer each year.

 This is a newer book – written by Chris Tomlin who authored the song by the same title – which I predict will become a classic.
 (I mean, can you even listen to this song without tearing up?
-Come on!)
+Just try it.)

 I can’t wait to read this one with my two youngest – what a great message!

 This 3-in-1 book collection by Lisa Tawn Bergren includes God Gave Us the World; God Gave Us Love and God Gave us Heaven.

 With photos, illustrations and animal facts that speak right to the science-loving kid, this has quickly become my ten-year-old’s favorite devotional.
 (In fact, she can never stop at just one day’s reading.)